 BURSTkids is easy to hold and comes in 5 colorful shades.
 One charge will last up to 4 weeks, so it’s great for busy families who might forget to plug it in as often as other designs.
 The standard and sensitive modes are perfect for kids who have sensory needs or more tender gum tissues.
 NOTE: the charging cord has a USB end, and it doesn’t come with a wall adaptor.

 What’s a hybrid toothbrush?!
-One that doesn’t need any chargers or fancy pressure sensors, but still provides the brushing power of a quality electric toothbrush.
+One that still needs you to use proper manual brushing techniques while using it since it does not "do the work for you" like regular electric toothbrushes.
+However, it does give you extra oomph, as compared to a manual toothbrush!
 Quip brushes offer 3 months’ of battery life, making them super easy to use or travel with.
 You can have Quip shipped to your door (subscription plans include a new $5 brush head every 3 months) or buy them at the store.
 Once the AAA batteries run out, all you have to do is replace them.

-Quip electric toothbrushes start as low as $25, which is great for a quality electric toothbrush.
+Quip electric toothbrushes start as low as $25, which is great for a quality hybrid toothbrush.
 The low price point makes them a great option if you want to invest in something for your kids or teens that’s gentler and easier to hold.
-If you don’t have space to put a large electric brush charger on your bathroom counter—or even any plugs in a convenient spot—Quip brushes can easily set inside your toothbrush holder next to any manual ones.
-But one downside is your batteries eventually run out and if you don’t have AAAs on hand, you’ll be brushing manually until you do.
+If you don’t have space to put a large electric brush charger on your bathroom counter—or even any outlet plugs in a convenient spot—Quip brushes can easily be set inside your toothbrush holder next to any manual ones.
+But two downsides are (1) batteries eventually run out so you'll always need AAAs on hand and (2) you still have to use proper brushing techniques since it is not a full-electric brush.

 Oral-B makes excellent products and you really can’t go wrong with any of their rotating, rechargeable electric brush designs.
 The oral b electric toothbrush has the icon circular brush head and the Oral B Pro 1000 has bristles angled in 16 different directions, and it pulses as well as rotates.
 If you’re pressing too hard on your tooth, the pressure sensor stops the pulsations altogether!
 Because remember, you shouldn’t brush hard—period—whether it’s an electric toothbrush or not.
 Plus, Oral-B is proud that their brush is shown to remove up to 300% more plaque along the edges of your gums (where gingivitis and periodontitis start) than a traditional manual toothbrush.